capitangolo/kubeernetes-web/content/blog/2023-08-08-kubernetes-1-28/index.md

 If you wanna read more about the technical details and how data consistency is ensured, [tap into the KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md).

-### [#3157](https://github.com/kubernetes/enhancements/issues/3157) Allow informers for getting a stream of data instead of chunking {#3157}
+### [#3157](https://github.com/kubernetes/enhancements/issues/3157) Allow Informers for Getting a Stream of Data Instead of Chunking {#3157}

 **SIG group:** sig-api-machinery \
 **Stage:** Net New to **Alpha** \
 **Feature Gate:** `WatchList` **Default:** `false`

-This feature build on top of the previous ([#2340](https://github.com/kubernetes/enhancements/issues/2340)) to improve performance of the API server even further.
+This feature build on top of the previous ([#2340](#2340) Consistent Reads from Cache) to improve performance of the API server even further.
 In particular aiming to reduce memory usage when processing `LIST` requests.

 If enabled, whoever wants data from the API server can stream (`WATCH`) the changes as they happen instead of pulling a complete `LIST` each time they need updated info.